ysaaac/mamuro/README.md

 │   │   │   ├── vN/
 │   │   │   │   └── indexing.go
 │   │   │   │
-│   │   │   └── start_profiling.go     # runs the code with profiling flags to compare benchmarks
+│   │   │   └── profiling_test.go     # runs the code with profiling flags to compare benchmarks
 │   │   │
 │   │   └── test_files/                # I took some users for the benchmark.
 Those users data are here.
 │   │       ├── user1